 Driving fast will not only get you fines, injured or killed, it will also ruin your car.
 Driving too fast forces you to brake harder, faster and more abruptly, this takes a toll on your tires and brakes.
-This is the primary cause for worn tires and brakes.
+This is the primary cause of worn tires and brakes.

 Leaving room between you and the car in front is crucial.
-It means you don’t have to brake very abruptly, the more space you leave, the better it is for your brakes.
+It means you don’t have to break very abruptly, the more space you leave, the better it is for your brakes.
 It also pays to think a step ahead so you can see potential danger, knowing when you need to brake.

 Weather is extremely damaging to a car.
 Both summer and winter will take a toll on your vehicle.
 Keeping your car outside will mean it sees the direct effects of extreme cold and heat.

 The interior and exterior will both be affected.
 On the interior, the dashboard can crack, plastics can melt, and the fabric and upholstery can fade and age faster.
 One way to avoid this is to keep the seats oiled and have a windscreen cover.
 Also, if the sun is directly hitting speakers, it can cause damage.